| |

 dissolves the acidic shellac.
 Soap and water finishes the job,

+and the soap helps soften the bristles.
 A less known and practiced technique is called padding, a process

 that takes advantage of shellac's rapid drying capabilities and